-One type of device that can benefit from the power and real time control offered by cabled observatories are those that would drill or push probes into the seafloor installing sensors, making downhole measurements, injecting tracers, collecting/analyzing pore water, etc. Seafloor robotic drills have been built18 (Fig. 9) that would drill 25-50-mm holes 3-5-m deep in hard rock with the power available at NEPTUNE nodes.
+One type of device that can benefit from the power and real time control offered by cabled observatories are those that would drill or push probes into the seafloor installing sensors, making downhole measurements, injecting tracers, collecting/analyzing pore water, etc. Seafloor robotic drills have been built11 (Fig. 7) that would be able to drill 25-50-mm holes 3-5-m deep in hard rock with the power available at NEPTUNE nodes.
 Similarly, there are existing systems that can push a 12-mm probe 10-20 m into unconsolidated sediment.
 Real time feedback is important for these systems to allow the coring/probing parameters, such as bit weight, rotation rate or flushing water, to be changed in response to changing geological conditions.

-FIG 9: Remotely operated bottom rock drill.
+FIG 7: Remotely operated bottom rock drill.

-V. OTHER SENSOR NETWORK COMPONENTS
+5. OTHER SENSOR NETWORK COMPONENTS

 While cabled instrumentation will provide much of the long term sampling, it is clear that mobile platforms that fill in the sampling between fixed instruments will be essential.
 Further, mobile platforms with cabled docking stations can serve as "tankers" for power and data transfer between non-cabled instruments and the cable system.
 For many biological and geomorphology/geodesy studies precision repeat surveys of the bottom over large areas will be needed.
-For extended ranges, vehicles like the Autonomous Benthic Explorer (ABE)19) or the Dorado20 might be used (once a docking station is proven).
-For strictly bottom studies near a junction box, a bottom rover, tethered or untethered, may be appropriate (Fig 10).
+For extended ranges, vehicles like the Autonomous Benthic Explorer (ABE)12) or the Dorado13) might be used (once a docking station is proven).
+For strictly bottom studies near a junction box, a bottom rover, tethered or untethered, may be appropriate (Fig 8).
 Clearly many new and different forms of undersea robots need to be developed.
 A hot vent field might be explored and documented by a robotic, sensor-laden crab.
-Undersea robots (possibly AUV/ROV hybrids) may be used for installation (e.g., cable laying and connector mating) and maintenance (repairing cable faults) of the sensor network infrastructure.
+Undersea robots (possibly AUV/ROV hybrids) may be used for installation (e.g., connector mating) and maintenance (repairing cable faults) of the sensor network infrastructure.
 In these robotic systems the tradeoffs between closed loop, low latency communications to shore and local intelligence with less demanding communications requirements must be evaluated.

-FIG 10: Bottom rover under development by Ken Smith (SIO) for deep sea ecology studies.
+FIG 8: Bottom rover under development by Ken Smith (SIO) for deep sea ecology studies.

 For many of the moving platforms, acoustic navigation and communications will be necessary.
 There are very distinct synergies with the science that uses acoustics, e.g., float and animal tracking, tomography, and ambient sound including wind, rain, mammals, seismics, and shipping.
 An important part of this work will be to develop the concept of "underwater GPS".
-A few strategically placed acoustic sources and receivers on many of the fixed observatory platforms as well as profiling and other floats will go a long way to satisfying many infrastructure and science applications.
-In an effort to promote unity in this area, the lead author has established a committee, Integrated Acoustic Systems for Ocean Observatories (IASOO)21), sponsored by the Acoustical Oceanography Technical Committee of the Acoustical Society of America (ASA)
+A few strategically placed acoustic sources and receivers on many of the profiling and other floats will go a long way to satisfying many infrastructure and science applications.
+In an effort to promote unity in this area, the lead author has established a committee, Integrated Acoustic Systems for Ocean Observatories (IASOO)14, sponsored by the Acoustical Oceanography Technical Committee of the Acoustical Society of America (ASA)

-Electric cables on the seafloor can be used to determine the depth-averaged or barotropic transports across the cable (conductive sea water moving through the earth's magnetic field produces a voltage in the cable electrical conductor)22).
+Electric cables on the seafloor can be used to determine the depth-averaged or barotropic transports across the cable (a moving conductor, the seawater, produces a voltage in the cable electrical conductor as it moves through the earth's magnetic field)15.
 In an ocean observatory setting, one can consider laying very small cables with a very fine conductor on the seafloor, or possibly use parts of the sensor network cabling.